garrettfoster13/sccmhunter/README.md

 # SCCMHunter

 SCCMHunter is a post-ex tool built to streamline identifying, profiling, and attacking SCCM related assets in an Active Directory domain.
-Pleaes checkout the [wiki](https://github.com/garrettfoster13/sccmhunter/wiki) for detailed usage.
+Please checkout the [wiki](https://github.com/garrettfoster13/sccmhunter/wiki) for detailed usage.

 ### Please note
 This tool was developed and tested in a lab environment.
 Your mileage may vary on performance.
 If you run into any problems please don't hesitate to open an issue.